pikesley/jlock/tests/sass/README.md

 }
 ```

 There's something subtle (at least to this idiot) but important to note here: the `expect` block is a direct child of the `assert` block, and a peer of the `output` block.
-I had initially assumed (for reasons that I now cannot fathom) that I should attach the expectation to the maxin call, like this:
+I had initially assumed (for reasons that I now cannot fathom) that I should attach the expectation to the mixin call, like this:

 ```scss
 @include assert {